danklad/globistix/readme.md

 # Globistix-nextjs-tailwind

-image unoptimizaed in next config
+image unoptimizaed in next config and testing